What Is Your Case Worth? Personal Injury Settlement Calculator

-You can use your medical prescriptions for anxiety, depression, or other mental health issues, as well as therapist notes and records to prove your suffering.
+You can also use your medical prescriptions for anxiety, depression, or other mental health issues, as well as therapist notes and records to prove your suffering.

-The inconvenience of your injuries can create non-economic damages.
-Inconvenience includes needing help with daily activities.
 For example, friends and relatives can testify that they have to drive you to doctor’s appointments, dress you, and cook for you to support your claim for non-economic damages.

-Your injuries might prevent you from participating in activities for work or leisure.
+Your injuries might also prevent you from participating in activities for work or leisure.
 Witnesses can testify that you cannot play with your children, shop, or exercise.
 Your non-economic damages can cover these losses.

 Estimating Your Damages